lykinsbd/stockpiler/README.md

 Notes:

-1. Stockpiler utilizes a very recent release of Netmiko.
-This requires some specific handling (as outlined below), until other libraries update their dependencies.
-2. Stockpiler **requires Python 3.7 or higher**.
+1. Stockpiler **requires Python 3.7 or higher**.
-3. Stockpiler utilizes Python Virtual Environments for isolation of the code/environment.
+2. Stockpiler utilizes Python Virtual Environments for isolation of the code/environment.

 ### Installation Steps